Updated November 20, 2025

 Netflix has big plans for its launch into the OTT ads space.

-Netflix will launch "Basic With Ads" on November 3, 2022.
+Netflix launched "Basic With Ads" on November 3, 2022.

 This is how streaming plans at Netflix break down:

 Over time and with the launch of ad-supported tiers, all prices will likely change depending on viewership and ad revenue.
+If Netflix is accessed through a third-party provider or package, prices may also differ.

-During their talks, Netflix co-CEO Ted Sarandos mentioned that Netflix was currently in discussions with a few content providers about rights issues that might occur with ad-supported subscription plans.
+During their 2022 talks, Netflix co-CEO Ted Sarandos mentioned that Netflix was currently in discussions with a few content providers about rights issues that might occur with ad-supported subscription plans.

 This likely won’t impact original content or new movies paid for by Netflix, but if the cost increases, the amount of content might decrease.